 On top of the rodents, the irrigation channels that bring water from the nearby river to the fields, are teeming with fish and other aquatic vertebrates.
-The ocelots have no shortage of food here and their relaxed attitude to safari vehicles allows for some close encounters.
+The ocelots have no shortage of food here and their relaxed attitude to safari vehicles allows for some close encounters (like the image above).

 Having survived for a million years, it is now listed as “Near Threatened” on the IUCN Red List of Threatened Species and considered “Vulnerable” in Brazil.

-But despite their formidable size, maned wolves are very shy creatures, rarely encountered in the wild.
+But despite their formidable size, these unique Brazilian animals are very shy creatures that are rarely encountered in the wild.

 So where can you see a wild maned wolf in Brazil?
 They are occasionally spotted on night safaris at Fazenda San Francisco in the Southern Pantanal, but sightings are rare and brief.